bradrn/brassica/docs/Reference.md

 Predefined categories can be combined with each other or with other graphemes or lexemes.
 This is done by mentioning them in a subsequent category.
-Category combinations are interpreted from left to right.
+Category combinations are interpreted from left to right, using the first element of the category as the initial state of the category (no matter whether it is a predefined category, a grapheme or a list of lexemes).
 The **category operation** can be specified by placing a character before the category name:

 - `&Category` acts to **concatenate** `Category` with the preceding category.